Research Project Descriptions

 Project Goals:

-An efficient, high-flow, high-pressure, low-power, and small vacuum micropump is needed in a micromachined gas chromatograph (µGC) to support the two operation modes of the µGC: sampling and analysis.
+An efficient, high-flow, high-pressure, low-power, and small vacuum micropump is needed in many emerging microsystem applications, such as gas analysis using a micromachined gas chromatograph (µGC).
+Especially the WIMS µGC needs a pump that supports the two different operation modes of the µGC: sampling and analysis.
 However, previous gas micropumps have shown only limited capabilities, such as low flow-rate, low pressure, and large volume, thus failing to meet the requirements of the WIMS µGC.
-Therefore, the goals of this research are: 1) to develop a high-performance vacuum micropump overcoming the limitations of previous micropumps, and 2) to demonstrate its operation in the WIMS environmental monitoring testbed.
+Therefore, the goals of this research are: 1) to develop a high-performance vacuum micro pump overcoming the limitations of previous micropumps and 2) to demonstrate its operation in the WIMS environmental monitoring testbed.

 Title: Testing and Evaluation of Microfabricated Columns

-Graduate Students: Shaelah M. Reidy (CHEM), Gustavo Serrano (EHS)
+Graduate Students: Shaelah M. Reidy (CHEM), Gordon R. Lambertus (CHEM)

 Work Began: 11/01/2001